WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 ##### GSI asynchronicity

 The GSI replication is asynchronous.
 The leader node acknowledges the write and then sends the write to a stream to be picked up by other nodes (that stream is most likely a kinesis data stream). **That is why you cannot use `consistentRead: true` while using GSI**.

+The **GSIs have much lower throughput than the base table**.
+This is because the **GSIs have much lower cardinality, as there is only a single PK and SK for a given GSI table**.
+This means that the **replication can lag quite a bit behind the main table**.
+See [this tweet for more information](https://twitter.com/ksshams/status/1651196657831403520?s=20).

 If you want to learn more about GSIs, [check out this video](https://youtu.be/ifSckJlatWE?t=2114).